 Are you looking for change?
 Struggling in your relationships?
 Trying to heal?
 Learning how to live with mental illness?
-I offer existential therapy to address these and other challenges.
-This can be a transformative and effective modality for clients looking to learn how to live with mental illness, process grief, build self-knowledge and self-worth, heal wounds, work with change, find embodiment and integration, resist oppression, and cope with the inevitable suffering that life holds.
+I offer existential, relational, somatic therapy to address these and other challenges.
+These approaches can be transformative and effective for clients looking to learn how to live with mental illness, process grief, build self-knowledge and self-worth, heal trauma, work with change, find embodiment and integration, resist oppression, and cope with the inevitable suffering that life holds.

-I have worked with people experiencing many different forms of mental distress; my approach is more about engaging with the whole person than with specific diagnoses.
-I offer an anti-oppression lens and am experienced with and affirming of LGBTQ+, kinky, polyamorous, and chronically ill clients.
+I offer an anti-oppression lens and am experienced with and affirming of LGBTQIA+, kinky, polyamorous, and chronically ill clients.

 Who I work with

 This is not an exhaustive list of the life experiences my clients have.
-Existential therapy can be helpful for people going through many different types of challenges.
-Therapy, in my opinion, is about working with a whole person.
+My approach can be helpful for people going through many different types of challenges.

-My approach is grounded in three main areas: existentialism, anti-oppression, and phenomenology.
-I know those are abstract concepts.
-Here are some of the ways they translate into therapeutic work.
+My approach is grounded in existentialism, anti-oppression, parts work, somatics, and phenomenology.
+Here are some of the ways those concepts translate into therapeutic work.

 Building self-knowledge and self-worth